-The question that is on every backpacker’s lips when they come to New Zealand: what is Kiwiana?
+The question that is on every traveller’s lips when they come to New Zealand: what is Kiwiana?
 What is this made-up word?
-(Ok, maybe it’s not on every backpacker’s lips, but we have to make this interesting).
+(Ok, maybe it’s not on every traveller’s lips, but we have to make this interesting).
 So let’s sort this out once and for all!

 If you want to learn about the New Zealand culture, you must learn about “Kiwiana”.
 Kiwiana is such an emblem of New Zealand that there is even a whole town dubbed the “Kiwiana Town” with its own “Kiwiana Committee”.
 Find out more about this Kiwiana town in the article below.
 You’ll also learn the definition of Kiwiana and what objects make up Kiwiana all is the text below.

 Before the end of this article, you will be ready to walk out into the land of New Zealand with a deep and meaningful understanding of Kiwiana that will change the way you see the world forever.
 Ok, we’ve gone too far so here’s the article.